What is cannabis/marijuana?

 Driving while under the influence of cannabis is unlawful.
 Illinois used to have a zero-tolerance policy, making it unlawful to drive a car with any amount of THC in your system.
 Now, you are allowed to drive with 5 nanograms or less of THC in your blood.
 For more information, visit Small amounts of marijuana and driving under the influence.

 If you are pulled over by a police officer and they smell cannabis coming from the car, they will have probable cause to search the car.
 That means the police are legally allowed look through your car.
-If they find any other unlawful items in the car, this evidence can be used against the person charged even if ultimately no cannabis is recovered from the vehicle.
+If they find any other unlawful items in the car, this evidence can be used against the person charged. it does not matter if no cannabis is recovered from the vehicle.

 Updated: May 2018